notfartdev/zoidcash/README.md

 - Trust between service providers and consumers remains centralized and opaque.
 - Profile management and switching depend on intermediaries with little transparency.
 - Manual processes hamper automation and introduce human error.
-- The protocol’s dependence on TLS tunnels is brittle and difficult to harden.
+- The protocol's dependence on TLS tunnels is brittle and difficult to harden.
 - Privacy protections are minimal; identifiers routinely leak across participants.
 - There is no native guarantee of user plane data integrity or authenticity.